Swamp stunner: LSU beats No. 6 Florida with 57-yard FG late

 Max Johnson threw three touchdown passes in his first college start, Cade York kicked a 57-yard field goal with 23 seconds remaining and reigning national champion LSU stunned the Gators 37-34 on a cool and foggy Saturday night in the Swamp.

+Johnson got a hug and a kiss on top of his head from his father, who walked down to the first row and leaned over the wall to reach his son.
+Teammates were still dancing and screaming all around.

+“So proud, man," Orgeron said.
+"They fought.
+They gave everything.
+We said last night, ‘We’re going to give everything we possibly can for the LSU Tigers.’
+I’m so proud of this team, the players and the coaching staff.”

-Florida didn’t help itself with three turnovers in the first half that led to 10 points and a 24-17 lead at the break.
+Florida didn’t help itself with three turnovers in the first half that led to 10 points and a 24-17 deficit at the break.

-But for most of the game, Trask looked nothing like the Heisman Trophy front-runner.
-The Gators looked even less like a team capable of upsetting the Crimson Tide next week in Atlanta in the Southeastern Conference title game with a College Football Playoff spot at stake.
+“You can't win doing what we did tonight, no matter what's going on and who you're playing,” Mullen said.
+“Minus-three turnover ratio, we don't score touchdowns in the red zone, we can't make key stops when we need to defensively and we lose the special teams part of the game.”

 Trask accounted for four touchdowns and three turnovers, first putting his teammates in a hole and then helping them climb out of it.
-But Trask and the Gators were unable to rally to beat the undermanned Tigers.
+But he was unable to rally the Gators when it mattered.

 Trask ran for two touchdowns and threw for two more, including his record-setting 40th of the season.
 He passed 1996 Heisman Trophy winner Danny Wuerffel for the most in a single season in school history.

-But for most of the game, Trask looked nothing like the Heisman Trophy front-runner.
-The Gators looked even less like a team capable of upsetting the Crimson Tide next week in Atlanta with a College Football Playoff spot at stake.
+For most of the game, though, Trask looked nothing like the Heisman Trophy front-runner.
+The Gators looked even less like a team capable of upsetting the Crimson Tide next week in Atlanta in the Southeastern Conference title game with a College Football Playoff spot at stake.

+Barely able to field a team because of injuries, opt-outs and COVID-19 testing and contract tracing, the Tigers forced Trask into a fumble and two interceptions in the first half — including one of the wackiest picks ever — that morphed what was supposed to be a tune-up into a meltdown.

+The Gators had offensive lulls, defensive lapses and little to no edge on Senior Night.

 THE TAKEAWAY